Eduardonizer/Eduardonizer/README.md

 **Frameworks & Tools:**
 - 🛠️ Frappe
 - 🔧 Git
-- 🎨 HTML | CSS | JavaScript
+- 🎨 HTML | CSS | SCSS

 **Databases:**
 - 🗃️ MariaDB

 **Other Skills:**
+- 🔐 Cybersecurity (Blue Team & Red Team basics)
 - 🌐 Computer Networks (in progress)
 - 🇬🇧 English (improving)

 ## 🚀 Projects in Progress
-I’m currently working on personal projects to sharpen my skills.
-You can expect to see **cool projects** coming soon!
-Check my GitHub for updates. 👀
+I’m currently working on:
+- **KB Transparência**: A web app for public transparency using Frappe.
+- **Ticketing System**: An app for event management with seat mapping.
+- **Personal Portfolio**: Showcasing my projects for potential job opportunities.

 ## 📬 Let’s Connect!
 Feel free to reach out if you want to collaborate or just chat about tech: